Siw Malmkvist: Career

 Malmkvist had success in the singing competition Schlager-Festspiele in Baden-Baden.
 At the debut in 1962, she placed second with "Die Wege der Liebe".
-In 1964, she won the competition with "Liebeskummer lohnt sich nicht", which sold 1,000,000 copies and peaked at number one in the West Germany chart for ten weeks, In Swedish the song was named "Kärleksgrubbel".
+In 1964, she won the competition with "Liebeskummer lohnt sich nicht", which sold 1,000,000 copies and peaked at number one on the West Germany chart for ten weeks, In Swedish, the song was named "Kärleksgrubbel".
 In 1968, she won the competition once again with the song "Harlekin".
-In 1969, she won the West German selection for the Eurovision Song Contest the same year with the song "Primaballerina" placing seventh in Madrid.
-To this day Malmkvist's songs remain popular in Germany.
+In 1969, she won the West German selection for the Eurovision Song Contest the same year with the song "Primaballerina", placing seventh in Madrid.
+To this day, Malmkvist's songs remain popular in Germany.
 In Melodifestivalen 1988, she participated with the song "Det är kärlek".